 The American Heritage and Webster's dictionaries agreed that atheism is defined as follows:

-in or denial of the existence of God or gods.
+1.) a disbelief in or denial of the existence of God or gods.

 2.) the doctrine that there is no God or gods.